ibm-cloud-docs/vpc/vsi-images.md

 - Is in qcow2 format
 - Is cloud-init enabled
 - The operating system is supported as a stock image
-- Size doesn't exceed 100 GB
+- Size doesn't exceed 250 GB
+- Size isn't less than 10 GB, images less than 10 GB are rounded up to 10 GB

+If your custom image was encrypted with customer-managed keys, and if the image is under 100 GB, then the boot volume created will be 100 GB, not a lesser size.
+{: important}

 For more information about custom images, see [Planning for custom images](/docs/vpc?topic=vpc-planning-custom-images).